To enjoy the full Mail & Guardian online experience: please upgrade your browser

 A night is a long time in Nigerian football.
 This morning, the word is that Keshi has taken back the resignation he announced on Metro FM on Monday evening, after an emergency meeting with Nigeria's Sports Minister Bolaji Abdullahi.

 In the meeting he received "certain assurances", presumably financial ones.

-It appears that Keshi has called the bluff of the Nigerian Football Federation, in spectacular style.
-He alleged on Monday that the federation had already "sacked" him before his side's shock victory over Cote d'Ivoire – a sacking that would presumably take effect as soon as the Super Eagles were knocked out.
+It appears that Keshi has called the bluff of the Nigerian Football Federation, in spectacular style. his side's shock victory over Cote d'Ivoire – a sacking that would presumably take effect as soon as the Super Eagles were knocked out.

 That didn't happen, of course.
 And then it seems the Nigerian Football Federation forgot or declined to approach him after Sunday's triumph.

 Keshi was insulted first by their distrust (officials had allegedly booked return tickets for the day after the Cote d'Ivoire quarterfinal) and then by their complacency in victory.
 Good coaches have big egos, and big egos need stroking.
 Diplomacy and manners have never been the strong suit of Nigerian football bosses.

 With hindsight, Keshi's comments prior to the semifinal triumph in Durban were a not-so-subtle advertisement of his availability to other employers.

 “If God grants me the tournament, the next day I could join another country,” he said.
 “I'm a professional.
 It's the same with [José] Mourinho, if he gets a call from a rich team, he goes.
 I'm here for now, but we'll see if there's anyone out there who wants me.”